-- The examiner will ensure that invigilators are appointed for an examination who will supervise the examination 1. on behalf of and under the responsibility of the Board of Examiners to ensure that examination proceeds properly.
-When supervising an examination in an examination room, the invigilators and the examiner, will observe the "Rules of Procedure for Examinations" (Reglement van Orde bij Tentamens), which are available in the examination room. - 2.
+- The examiner will ensure that invigilators are appointed for an examination who will supervise the examination on behalf of and under the responsibility of the Board of Examiners to ensure that examination proceeds properly.
+When supervising an examination in an examination room, the invigilators and the examiner will observe the "Rules of Procedure for Examinations" (Reglement van Orde bij Tentamens), which are available in the examination room. - 2.
 The following applies regarding entering an examination room: a. only students with a valid identity document may gain access to the examination.
-Acceptable identity documents are a campus card, passport, identity card, or driving licence, and b. students may only gain access to the examination if they have a valid examination ticket or if they appear on the list of examinees. - At the request of or on behalf of the Board of Examiners, students are required to show proof of identity using 3. their campus card or a valid identity document. - The student must follow the instructions issued by the Board of Examiners, the examiner or the invigilator 4. that have been published before the start of the examination and the instructions that are given during the examination or immediately after it has ended. - Any student who does not comply with the provisions laid down in or pursuant to section 3 and 4 may be 5. excluded from further participation by the Board of Examiners or the examiner.
-In these cases no result will be recorded for the examination.
+Acceptable identity documents are a campus card, passport, identity card, or driving licence, and b. students may only gain access to the examination if they have a valid examination ticket or if they appear on the list of examinees. - At the request of or on behalf of the Board of Examiners, students are required to show proof of identity using their campus card or valid identity document.